Block on Trump's Asylum Ban Upheld by Supreme Court

-Blocking traffic is not legal and is not a new practice for protesters.
+Blocking traffic is an illegal, albeit effective method of protesting in the United States.
 When protesters block traffic, they are engaging in civil disobedience, a term coined by one of America's earliest freethinkers and intellectuals, Henry David Thoreau.

-While nearly everyone caught in a traffic jam caused by protesters becomes upset due to the delay, it is important to recognize that reporting on traffic conditions is a mainstay of local news stations across the country, while protests often get ignored.
-Blocking traffic means at very least making the local traffic report.
+While nearly everyone caught in a traffic jam caused by protesters becomes upset due to the delay, it is important to recognize that the inconvenience gets people’s attention, which is what protesters aim to do.

-Although organized protests or marches can obtain permits to close streets, frequently protesters move from the permitted areas.
+Although organized protests or marches can obtain permits to close streets, frequently protesters move from the permitted areas to other areas.
 When protesters block highways or streets that they are not permitted to be on, they are breaking the law and do risk arrest.
-However, police are loathe to arrest peaceful protesters, even when they block traffic.
-The recent protest in Washington D.C. blocked a busy intersection for 7 minutes, and there were no arrests reported.

-The First Amendment guarantees the right to assemble and the right to free speech and expression; however, there are limits on those rights.
+The First Amendment guarantees the right to assemble as well as the right to free speech and expression; however, there are limits on those rights.
 Generally, local and state governments can and do restrict the time, place, and manner of protest.
-For instance, noise and time restrictions are particularly reasonable restrictions for residential areas.
-After all, even if you care about the protesters' cause, you don't want to be woken up at 5 a.m. to the sound of bullhorns (unless you're just that righteous).
+For instance, noise and time restrictions are considered reasonable restrictions for residential areas.

-Additionally, just because people are protesting, they are not given free rein to break already existing laws.
-Simply walking on the highway, or any roadway outside of a crosswalk, is considered jaywalking, which is a crime.
+Additionally, just because people are protesting, doesn’t mean they are given free rein to break already existing laws.
+Simply walking on the highway, or any roadway outside a crosswalk, is considered jaywalking, which is a crime.
 Furthermore, most jurisdictions also have laws regarding blocking or obstructing traffic.

 Frequently, protesters are arrested when their behavior becomes unlawful.
 While often protesters are simply detained in order for officers to effectively control a crowd, some protesters do get charged with crimes.
 If you are ticketed and released, or booked into custody, contact a lawyer right away as all criminal charges are serious matters that can have serious consequences.

-If you get arrested while protesting, it is important to forget your First Amendment right to free speech and remember your Fifth Amendment right to silence so as to not incriminate yourself.
+If you get arrested while protesting, it is your Fifth Amendment right to remain silent that you will want to remember to avoid self-incrimination.
 Anything you say can be used against you.
 You can be charged with a crime even if you do not think you did anything wrong.
 Demand to speak with a lawyer and avoid other unlawful behavior such as resisting arrest that could be added to the charges you face.